TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          Calling a PHP function or method in a class, passing the current content to the function as first parameter and any properties as second parameter.
-Please see the description of the cObject USER for in-depth information.
+Please see the description of the cObject :ref:`USER <cobj-user>` for in-depth information.

          **Example:**